Table of Contents

 The inflammatory response to influenza virus infection is different from bacterial pneumonia.
-Therefore, some have advocated the use of a testing panel that is based on interleukin 10 to distinguish between influenza and other viral or bacterial pneumonias.
+Therefore, some have advocated the use of a testing panel that is based on interleukin 10 to distinguish between influenza and other viral or bacterial pneumonia.
 Influenza was found to be associated with a significantly higher interleukin-10 blood concentration compared to other etiologies of pneumonia and patients had an average of 88.69 pg/mL IL-10.

 Imaging studies are needed in patients presenting with symptoms of possible complications or in high-risk populations such as the elderly.
 Chest x-rays can show multiple and diffuse infiltrates – a picture consistent with adult respiratory distress syndrome.
-Patients with diffuse lung infiltrates that are consistent with adult respiratory distress syndrome should be screened for possible avian influenza virus infection.
+Patients with diffuse lung infiltrate that are consistent with adult respiratory distress syndrome should be screened for possible avian influenza virus infection.

 Treatment of Influenza

 Our current understanding of genetic shift and drift in the influenza virus allows us to anticipate the most likely epidemic strain this season.
 Therefore, influenza virus vaccination becomes a possibility and it has been recommended for all people aged 6 months or older.
-Annual vaccination against influenza virus not only prevents the disease in most patients, but can also alleviate the symptoms of influenza if the person develops the disease that year.
+Annual vaccination against influenza virus not only prevents the disease in most patients but can also alleviate the symptoms of influenza if the person develops the disease that year.

 Patients with established disease usually benefit from bed rest.
 Patients might benefit from antiviral therapy only if started within the first 48 hours of symptoms onset, 24-hours is recommended.
-Oseltamivir, peramivir and zanamivir inhibit the activity of neuraminidase, which is responsible for the virus spread from one cell to another as we have explained.
+Oseltamivir, peramivir, and zanamivir inhibit the activity of neuraminidase, which is responsible for the virus spread from one cell to another as we have explained.

 These antivirals can help by alleviating the symptoms, prevent complications in patients at risk, making the disease duration shorter, and decrease mortality in more severe strains such as the avian influenza strain.
 In fact, current recommendations are to use antivirals for up to 6 days after the onset of the symptoms in people with confirmed avian influenza infection hoping to lower mortality.

-These treatments carry higher costs and a significant adverse effects’ profile.
+These treatments carry higher costs and significant adverse effects’ profile.
 Therefore, the decision to prescribe them should be based on the individual case.
-Accordingly, antiviral therapy should be used only in a select population of patients who are severely ill, require hospitalization, are at risk of complications, and in any patient who present with symptoms that started in less than 48 hours.
+Accordingly, antiviral therapy should be used only in a select population of patients who are severely ill, require hospitalization, are at risk of complications, and in any patient who presents with symptoms that started in less than 48 hours.